Case Study Banner for PromptOwl.ai project: Desktop high fidelity prototype

 Communicating Design Decisions

-Regularly presented design process design to cross functional teams through weekly standups & regularly sought out feedback.
+Regularly presented designs to cross functional teams through weekly standups & regularly sought out feedback.

 Agile Development